 [Adopted 1-30-2017 by Ord.
 No. 2017-01]

 Editor’s Note: This ordinance also repealed former Art.
 II, Tax Collector, adopted 11-19-2012 by Ord.
 No. 2012-04.

-The compensation for the Upper Uwchlan Township tax collector (the "Tax Collector") commencing January 1, 2018 shall be as follows:
+The compensation for the Upper Uwchlan Township Tax Collector (the "Tax Collector") shall be as follows:

-Beginning January 1, 2019 and until the Board adopts another ordinance or resolution to repeal this ordinance, the Township shall pay the Tax Collector $1.65 per real estate tax bill.
-The compensation shall be paid to the Tax Collector in bi-weekly installments.
+Through December 31, 2021, the Township shall pay the Tax Collector $1.65 per real estate tax bill.
+The compensation shall be paid to the Tax Collector in biweekly installments.